apereo/apereo.github.io/_posts/cas/2018-05-07-cas-impersonation-authn.md

 </dependency>
 ```

-Surely, we need to instruct CAS on how to connect to LDAP for impersonation attempts too:
+Surely, we need to instruct CAS on how to connect to LDAP for impersonation attempts:

 ```properties
 cas.authn.surrogate.ldap.ldapUrl=ldap://...